parse-community/parse-server-example/README.md

     - [Android](#android)
     - [iOS / tvOS / iPadOS / macOS (Swift)](#ios--tvos--ipados--macos-swift)

+# Local Development

 ## Creating AWS Secrets
 * Log into the AWS Console and navigate to AWS Secrets Manager
 * Click "store a new secret"
 * Select "other type of secret"
 * Enter the initial secret value
 * Name the secret (`/src/config` will reference this secret name).
-If you have selected key pairs, make sure you properly destructure.
+If you have selected key pairs, make sure you properly destructure the returned secret.
 * If you would like to automatically rotate the key, follow [this](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotate-secrets_turn-on-for-other.html) guide.